USBGuard/usbguard/doc/usbguard-rules.conf.5.md

 # DESCRIPTION

 The **usbguard-rules.conf** file is loaded by the USBGuard daemon after it parses the main configuration file, **usbguard-daemon.conf**(5).
-The daemon expects the file to contain rules written in a rule language which is described in the *Rule Language* section bellow.
+The daemon expects the file to contain rules written in a rule language which is described in the *Rule Language* section below.

 # Rule Language